-A Certificate of Acceptance (CoA) is a mechanism that in some circumstances can be issued for building work that has been carried out without a Building Consent.
-It provides verification for the owner of a building that part, or all, of specified building work complies with the Building Code.
+A Certificate of Acceptance (CoA) provides verification for the owner of a building that part, or all, of specified building work complies with the Building Code.

 A Certificate of Acceptance can be issued where:

 A CoA can be issued only if the work complies with the Building Code at the time the CoA is applied for.
 It will list the work that the Council has inspected and may also list items (exclusions) that the Council has been unable to verify as complying with the Building Code.